buyapi/ups/README.md

   wget -nd https://raw.githubusercontent.com/buyapi/ups/master/scripts/ups.service

-# open the script via nano or vim, and modify the following line as needed
+# open the main ups script via nano or vim, and modify the following line as needed

-  timer_min=10;
+  pwoff_timer_min=10;

 # change the permissions for the scripts